Learn some more about where your money goes.

 In 2018 we will continue to create more comfortable spaces for our Parents & Staff and have already begun renovating the Medical Social Workers Consultation Room.
 This year we will also undertake a large scale renovation for our Bereavement Team - more updates to follow as they happen.

 Kerri O'Connell & Nicola McJackson along with their supporters have raised over €7.5K! for the NICU which was used to purchase chairs for Kangaroo Care, New Breast Pumps and Privacy Screens for NMH Patients!
 Thank you all so much!
 Everyone is delighted to see both girls Aoibhín and Esmée (& both Mothers) doing so well!

 The NMH Foundation is currently working with the NMH Bereavement Committee to identify areas of development.
-Thanks to the donations we have received, our team of bereavement midwives and have recently upgraded a deisgnated room in Unit 3 for bereaved mothers and refurbised the bereavements midwives office, giving our parents a more peaceful space to meet during this difficult time.
-Donations have also gone toward buying some books to help a little for those parents recently bereaved.
+Thanks to the donations we have received, our team of bereavement midwives and have recently upgraded a designated room in Unit 3 for bereaved mothers and also refurbished the bereavements midwives office, giving our parents a more peaceful space to meet during this difficult time.
+Donations are also allocated toward buying books, clothing and moses baskets to help a little for those parents recently bereaved.

 In addition to this, we have recently provided support to the bereavement office to improve their rooms, making it a more calming and comfortable place for them to meet with our bereavement families.

 We hope to build on these projects steadily throughout 2018, if you would like to get involved with supporting Bereavement Services please email email@example.com

 The National Maternity Hospital believes that embedded research is an essential component to improving the maternal and infant care during this most vital stage of human development.
 Research into maternal and infant health is fundamental to progressing Ireland’s future healthcare needs.
 It has been shown that hospitals that prioritise research provide the best patient care and more positive patient outcomes.